buildtide/ShallowNeuralNetwork/README.md

 ###[Author: Hussain Mir Ali]
 An artificial neural network I created with a single hidden layer.
 This project has been written in JavaScript.
 The applications include disease prediction, optimizing workout routine and stock prediction.

-To run the project:
+To use the project:

-clone the project in your local repo.

-run 'sudo npm install -g'
+run: npm install -g artificial-neural-network

-run 'node NN.js'
+and follow the sample usage provided below.

 ###Sample usage: